-As much detail as you can.
-With stage-plan.com, all instruments and items (including DI boxes, amps, plug sockets etc) are associated with a musician.
-This is why we ask you to enter your band member names.
-Many bands will take their own microphones with them and using the extra detail box, you can write up what mics you have and where they are needed to be placed.
+As much detail as you can but if you have a relationship to with the venue, then chat to them.
+A stage plan is a model, it's not a substitue for a converation.
+With stage-plan.com, all instruments and items (including DI boxes, amps, plug sockets etc) are associated with a musician, which shows the venue who needs what.
 This gives the engineer/venue an idea of what you're expecting.
 Also don't forget to include any props!
 If the engineer knows that you've got a great statue of Stonehenge then he knows he probably can't put any microphone stands there!

 A stage plot which shows a drummer, a bassist and a guitarist is great, but that's nowhere near enough – How many parts make the drum (how many kick drums, snares, number of toms, what cymbals etc), does the bassist require a DI or would he/she rather live microphones (or both)?
-You need to explain this.
+You need to explain this via your plot.
 You may also want to read about whether you need an input list.